exercism/julia/exercises/concept/role-playing-game/.docs/instructions.md

 ## 2. Implement the Player composite type

-The Player composite type should contain four fields, having type annotations and default values:
+The Player composite type should contain four fields, each having a type annotation and a default value:
-- The `name` can be a `String`, but has a default of `missing`
+- The `name` is a `StringOrMissing`, with a default of `missing`
 - The `level` is an `Int64`, with a default of `0`
 - The `health` is an `Int64`, with a default of `100`
 - The `mana` is an `IntOrNothing`, with a default of `nothing`